protontypes/open-sustainable-technology/README.md

 - [DSMR Toolkit](https://github.com/nielsbasjes/dsmr-tools) - A set of Java based libraries and tools that should allow processing Dutch Smart Meter Requirements messages in a way that is as flexible and reusable as possible.
 - [myenergi for Home Assistant](https://github.com/CJNE/ha-myenergi) - Home Assistant integration for MyEnergi renewable energy products and ev chargers.
 - [Sankey Chart Card](https://github.com/MindFreeze/ha-sankey-chart) - A Home Assistant lovelace card to display a sankey chart showing energy, power and water consumption.
+- [Modbus Schema Toolkit](https://github.com/nielsbasjes/modbus-schema) ([docs](https://modbus.basjes.nl)) - A set of Kotlin/Java libraries and tools to turn meaningless binary Modbus values (from Electricity meters, Heatpumps, Solar Inverters (PV) and SunSpec based devices) into meaningful values, make the modbus queries efficient and expose the values to MQTT (Home Assistant), InfluxDB and GraphQL.

 ### Energy System Modeling Frameworks
 - [Open Energy System Models](https://en.wikipedia.org/wiki/Open_energy_system_models) - Used to explore future energy systems and are often applied to questions involving energy and climate policy.